BA (Hons)

 N820

-From music festivals and business conferences to exhibitions and fundraisers – the events industry is varied, vibrant and consistently expanding.
+From music festivals and business conferences to exhibitions, fundraisers and weddings – the events industry is varied, vibrant and consistently growing.
+Develop your digital and problem solving skills, experience and knowledge on your industry-focused course.

 Group of people at a festival